RE-DOCTOR-AI/iOS-SDK-Docuemntation/README.md

 #### Keep in mind
 ##### Metric vs Imperial
-Library needs some patient data in a metric system so use kilograms(kg) and centimetres (cm).
+Library needs some user data in a metric system so use kilograms(kg) and centimetres (cm).
 Here is the list:
 1. Height (cm)
 2. Weight (kg)
 3. Age (years)